Kristian Dennis

-Kristian Dennis (born 12 March 1990) is an English footballer who plays as a forward for club Tranmere Rovers.
+Kristian Dennis (born 12 March 1990) is an English footballer who plays as a forward for club Altrincham.

 Dennis began his career at Football League Two club Macclesfield Town, graduating from the Centre of Excellence and Youth Academy and making his first-team debut in 2007.
 He had brief loan spells with Ashton United and Woodley Sports before he was released in May 2010 following the 2009–10 Football League Two season.

 He joined Woodley Sports permanently, before moving on to Mossley in November 2010.
 He signed with Curzon Ashton in June 2011, and went on to score 72 goals in two seasons with the club, before joining Stockport County in May 2013.
 He spent three seasons with County, though spent the third season on loan at Macclesfield Town, where he scored 29 goals, picking up the National League Player of the Month award for November 2015.
 He returned to the English Football League when he signed with Chesterfield in May 2016, and despite suffering consecutive relegation from League One and League Two, he impressed with 32 goals in 90 appearances in a struggling team.